danionescu0/docker-flask-mongodb-example/CONTRIBUTING.md

 conda activate dockerflaskmongodbexample
 ````

-* Install propper requirements.txt coresponding to the module you will be working for, example:
+* Install proper requirements.txt coresponding to the module you will be working for, example:
 ````bash
 pip install -r python/fastapidemo/requirements.txt
 ````